Build and Deploy#

 Everything in this section is optional and only needed for debugging a broken deployment or validating a suspicious state.

-Caddy Issues#
+nginx Issues#

-Check Caddy logs:
+Check nginx logs:

-vserver:~$ sudo journalctl -u caddy -f
+vserver:~$ sudo journalctl -u nginx -f

 Validate configuration: